SecureHats/SecureHacks/README.md

 # SecureHacks - Script

-SecureHacks is a project to discover Azure & Azure AD permissions with a comprimised account.
+SecureHacks is a project to collect PowerShell and Python scripts for discovery of vulnerabilities in Azure & Azure AD.
-This can be useful to discovery vulnerabilities in IAM configurations within a environment.
+This can be useful to discovery vulnerabilities in IAM configurations etc.

+Maybe this project will be extended with files, policies, kusto queries etc. for detecting and remidiating the discoveries.

 **_WARNING!
 The code is for Proof of Concept only and should not be used in production without explict approval of the owner._**